Fi0x/DeepMagic/README.md

 - looks like a spiky dirt block
 - hovers over the ground
 - rotates its top and bottom half in opposite directions

+Giant
+- Like the normal Minecraft Giant
+- Has an AI

 ## Items
 ### Armor